-Topic Overview Learning languages broadens students' horizons by enabling them to access personal, social, cultural and career opportunities in an increasingly interconnected and interdependent world.
+Topic Overview Year 9 Indonesian focuses on Indonesia's remarkable food culture.
+Students become more confident Indonesian speakers as they study, taste and cook Indonesian food.
+This elective develops skills in talking, reading and writing Indonesian language, and awareness of cultural diversity through experiential learning.
+Learning languages broadens students' horizons by enabling them to access personal, social, cultural and career opportunities in an increasingly interconnected and interdependent world.
 The ties between Australian and Indonesia are constantly developing, with a growing number of Australians travelling to Indonesia for leisure, business and education purposes.
 The number of Indonesians visiting Australia is also increasing.
-Year 9 Indonesian is an elective subject in which students enhance their ability to communicate in Indonesian through experiential learning about food and food culture.
-Content/Skills In Year 9 Indonesian, you will learn to: Interact in spoken and written Indonesian to exchange facts, ideas and opinions.
-Respond to and create personal, descriptive, informative and imaginative texts in Indonesian, including websites, menus, videos and recipes.
-Learn intermediate grammar to expand ideas and create cohesion and interest.
-Recall and use core vocabulary and become familiar with topic-specific vocabulary related to food and cooking.
-Develop more authentic pronunciation, stress and rhythm when speaking.
-Understand the diverse cultures of Indonesia through food and relate this to Indonesian society, geography and history.
-Assessment Deepen intercultural awareness and reflect on your own cultural assumptions and identity.
-Throughout the semester students will complete a range of assessment pieces including: Conversation tasks Listening and viewing activities Research and writing tasks Vocabulary quizzes
+Content/Skills In Year 9 Indonesian, you will learn to: Interact in spoken and written Indonesian to exchange facts, ideas and opinions Respond to and create personal, descriptive, informative and imaginative texts in Indonesian, including websites, menus, videos and recipes Learn intermediate grammar to expand ideas and create cohesion and interest Recall and use core vocabulary and become familiar with topic-specific vocabulary related to food and cooking Develop more authentic pronunciation, stress and rhythm when speaking Understand the diverse cultures of Indonesia through food and relate this to Indonesian society, geography and history Deepen intercultural awareness and reflect on your own cultural assumptions and identity Assessment Throughout the semester students will complete a range of assessment pieces including: Conversation tasks Listening and viewing activities Research and writing tasks Vocabulary quizzes